As an Amazon Associate I earn from qualifying purchases. Please see my Privacy Policy for more details.

 - In a medium bowl, whisk together the flour, baking soda, baking powder and salt.

-- In a large bowl, whisk together the soy milk and apple cider vinegar until frothy.
+- In a large bowl, whisk together the non-dairy milk and apple cider vinegar until frothy.
 Whisk in the peanut butter, maple syrup, vanilla, and aquafaba until well combined.
 Stir in the mashed banana.

 - Cook for 55 to 65 minutes until a toothpick inserted in the center comes out clean.